 After starting college, yoga became more a part of my life than ever.
 I tend to stress out very easily, and with the amount of stress put on college students these days, I wouldn’t have survived my first three semesters at Marquette University without it.
-I would go to the free yoga classes that the Marquette Medical Clinic held for students, or if I didn’t feel like walking there (it was all the way across campus, ugh!), I would just lay out my yoga mat in my dorm room, put on some calming music, and make up my own routines.
+I would go to the free yoga classes that the Marquette Medical Clinic held for students, or if I didn’t feel like walking there, I would just lay out my yoga mat in my dorm room, put on some calming music, and make up my own routines.

 Learning from Yoga